sucharitk/underconfidence/README.md

 All code and data for reproducing analyses and figures for:

-Sucharit Katyal, and Stephen M. Fleming.
+Sucharit Katyal and Stephen M. Fleming.
 2024.
 “Gender and anxiety reveal distinct computational sources of underconfidence.”
 PsyArXiv.
 May 24. https://psyarxiv.com/qcg92/